Frequently Asked Questions

 At 8pm on September 5, 2006 we completed the installation of our first three digital translators on channels 35, 39 and 41, and began translating KNBC-DT and KTLA-DT at full power on channels 35 and 39.
 At 1pm on June 12, 2009 we completed the digital transition with nine digital translators in operation providing twenty channels.
 We can add more digital channels on Laurel Mountain as donations allow.

 1.2 What do I need to do to receive digital TV from TV Booster?

 To view digital TV from TV Booster requires an old analog or an "HD-ready" TV, an HDTV set-top tuner, and a UHF antenna pointed at Laurel Mtn.
 An "HD-integrated" TV needs only the antenna.
 Follow the instructions for your "HD-integrated" TV or HDTV set-top tuner to scan for digital channels and it should find them easily.
 As we add new digital channels, it will be necessary to perform a re-scan to add the ability to receive them.
 An excellent HDTV Primer is available on-line.

-1.6 Why are KTTV-DT, KCOP-DT, and KLCS-DT breaking up so badly?
+1.6 Why are KTTV-DT and KCOP-DT breaking up?